kapelajii/coiiot_network_programming/sockets/cognex_vision_example/readme.md

 [Cognex documentation- Set event and wait](https://support.cognex.com/docs/is_613/web/EN/ise/Content/Communications_Reference/SetEventAndWait.htm)

-**2. What is command paramter to read value from spreadsheet cell c7?**
+**2. What is command and paramter to read value from spreadsheet cell c7?**

 Read documentation below 👇